splunk/splunk-gcp-functions/Examples/Example-2b-Metrics.md

 **Note that you will need to change values in bold in the scripts below to identify your project id, Log-Sink Service Account, HEC URL and HEC Token**
-You can also change the OS environment variables in the first section to fit your needs
+You can also change the OS environment variables in the first section to fit your needs Note to use your Project ID, and not Project Name / Number

+When running the scripts the first time in a new project, if asked, accept the queries to create/initialise services

 <pre>